ultraflynn/mattbiggin.co.uk/_posts/2014-01-27-adding-categories-to-jekyll.md

     http://yoursite.co.uk/categoryN

+Posts which are assigned to this category will then have URLs with that as a prefix.

-These could then be added to a header to allow users to view different categories of post on your site.
+These could then be added to a header to allow users to view different categories of posts on your site.

 Here's my solution.